free consultations for injury matters

 • Domestic violence: The law provides broad protection for alleged victims and stiff penalties for alleged violators.

 • Paternity: In most cases, only a legal father has a duty to support children or the right to demand visitation and custody.
+For unmarried parents, it may be necessary to establish legal parentage to ensure that these issues can be addressed correctly.

 Uncontested Vs. Contested Divorce

 Grounds for contested divorce include cruelty, adultery, abandonment, imprisonment, mental illness, or having lived separately for a three-year period.
 During this process, a party may request a motion for a temporary injunction requiring all property to be preserved during the pendency of the case.
 Courts may order couples to attend counseling with a designated party to determine if reconciliation is feasible.
 If both parties consent, or upon court request, mediation is an option.
 Mediators are independent third parties who encourage open communication on the issues of contention.
-Mediators do not impose settlement arrangements, but rather facilitate the discussion of constructive solutions.
+Mediators do not impose settlement arrangements, but they facilitate the discussion of constructive solutions.

 Property Division

-• Their relative age, education, and health
+• The parties' relative age, education, and health

 • Assignments of marital faults